22 November, 2022

 Safi Bahcall is a physicist and technologist, granting him a lot of insight into the deeper complexities of the business world — insight that he brings to bear in this bestseller with recommendations from notable figures including Bill Gates and Susan Cain.
 Looking into the science of phase transitions in the corporate world (those momentous periods during which groups become radically open to — or closed off from — innovating thinking), he explains how understanding what prompts these transitions can allow us to change how we operate.

 If you’re feeling creatively bankrupt, then this book could well be precisely what you need to help you get out of your rut and back into the world of innovation.
+For more ideas on user-centric approaches to developing products, you can read these start-up books.

 Product management is a complicated area, and there’s always more to learn.
 Talent can only get you so far.
 In the end, it’s the work you put into your craft that will make the difference — and the resources we’ve set out here can help you hone your skills.